 How much and what kinds of interaction will I have with Taylor students?

 We encourage you to interact with Taylor students as time allows.
-We feel that Taylor students who are taking summer classes themselves play a small but important role in giving the CRAM students an excellent picture of what Taylor is all about.
+We feel that Taylor students who are taking summer classes themselves play a small but important role in giving the Summer Honors students an excellent picture of what Taylor is all about.

 The Residence Hall Director is a faculty member who fills the exact same position throughout the school year with college students.
 His/her job is to supervise the Personnel Assistants and deal with emergency and discipline situations that may arise.
 Taylor faculty and administrators in turn supervise the Residence Life staff.

-Are there any events during CRAM my family can attend?
+Are there any events during Summer Honors my family can attend?

-In addition to orientation on June 10, we will host a closing banquet for the students, parents, faculty and staff of CRAM on Thursday, June 29 at 1:00 p.m.
+In addition to orientation on June 15, we will host a closing banquet for the students, parents, faculty and staff of Summer Honors on Saturday, June 30.
 Families are strongly encouraged to join us for this culminating event.
 Students are free.
-Seating is available for family and friends at $11 per person (children may attend at a reduced cost).
+Seating is available for family and friends.
+Cost TBD.
 Please RSVP at Orientation.

 When do I need to leave campus?